biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 }
 ```

-Compiled using GCC 13.1.0 and executed, the above program prints:
+Compiled using GCC 13.1.0, the above program prints:

 ```
 ABCD --> ABCD